sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 ### About Qt Feature File Paths

 Note that although you can examine the `.prf` files under Sailfish SDK installation directory, these are not actually the feature files used when you build your project.
-As the build is performed by the build engine virtual machine, the `.prf` files are actually inside the Scratchbox 2 environment in the virtual machine.
+As the build is performed by the build engine virtual machine, the `.prf` files are actually inside the build environment in the virtual machine.
 The feature files themselves are, however, identical in both locations.

-To see this, enter the build target where you’ll find the feature files in the directory `/usr/share/qt5/mkspecs/features`.
+To see this, enter the build environment where you’ll find the feature files in the directory `/usr/share/qt5/mkspecs/features`.
 ```nosh
 $ sfdk build-shell ls /usr/share/qt5/mkspecs/features
 ```